The Tactical Wire

 Read Full Release →

-Firearms Policy Coalition (FPC) announced a new challenge to the National Firearms Act of 1934, Roberts v.
-ATF, filed in U.S. District Court for the Eastern District of Kentucky.
-Plaintiffs including T.J.
-Roberts, Zachary Cockrell, Meridian Ordnance LLC, Buckeye Firearms Association, Center for Human Liberty, Jews for the Preservation of Firearm Ownership, and American Suppressor Association Foundation seek to declare NFA regulations unconstitutional.
+Firearms Policy Coalition filed a reply brief in Roberts v.
+ATF, challenging the constitutionality of the National Firearms Act of 1934.
+The case, supported by plaintiffs including T.J.
+Roberts, Zachary Cockrell, Meridian Ordnance, Buckeye Firearms Association, Center for Human Liberty, Jews for the Preservation of Firearm Ownership, and American Suppressor Association Foundation, argues the NFA violates Second Amendment rights.

 Read Full Release →